cloudposse/docs/content/kubernetes-backing-services/ingress/nginx-ingress-controller.md

 # Install

-You can install `Nginx-ingress` in different ways, we recommend to use Master Helmfile.
+You can install `nginx-ingress` in different ways, we recommend to use Master Helmfile.

 ## Install with Master Helmfile